hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_illustration_of_a_colony_on_a_distant_planet_with_fd6eb902-59b7-476a-a867-c7ea98e0226e-0_2.content.md

 ## About the Wallpaper

 Our space colony wallpaper features an illustration of a futuristic colony on a distant planet.
-The mix of traditional and modern architecture creates a unique and captivating atmosphere that will inspire creativity and imagination.
+The mix of traditional and modern architecture creates a unique and Cap<wbr>ti<wbr>va<wbr>ting atmosphere that will inspire creativity and imagination.

 ## User Stories